Which States Allow Online Drivers Education?

 West Virginia

-Not required, but an online Driver’s Ed course may help you pass the written permit test and driving tests.
-Completing a Driver's Ed course will also waive the required supervised driving hours for when you’re applying for your first license.
+Not required, but an online driver’s ed course may help you pass the written permit test and driving tests.

 Washington D.C.

-Not required, but helpful in preparing you for the DMV road test.
+Not required, but helpful in preparing you for the DMV knowledge test.

 States That Do Not Allow Online Drivers Ed